 What Do the Five Grounds of Persecution Mean?

-As mentioned above, the U.S. government won't grant asylum or refugee status to a person who has not suffered or does not fear persecution that's based on one of five grounds.
+As mentioned above, the U.S. government grants asylum or refugee status to a person who has suffered or fears persecution that's based on one of only five grounds.
 The first three grounds -- race, religion, and nationality -- are fairly self explanatory.
 Let's look at the remaining two grounds -- political opinion and membership in a particular social group -- since they aren't as clear.

 You can also qualify for asylum or refugee status based on political opinion if the authorities mistakenly assume that you hold certain opinions, perhaps based on some other personal characteristic like your religion or family group.
 (This is called "imputed political opinion.")